Want to learn how to homestead?

 - Protect plants as needed from frost with heavy weight row covers.

 - Sow overwintering crops in cold frames or low tunnels.

-- Mulch the root crops, harvest some of them to store in sand.
+- Mulch the root crops.
+Harvest some of them to store in sand in a root cellar.

 - If a hard frost threatens cover fall greens with heavy weight row cover.
 If snow threatens harvest anything left in the garden that isn’t being mulched or shovel snow off the winter season extenders.